 Lucille BallEmbed from Getty Images

-Lucille’s off-screen wardrobe was a more upscale take on her on-screen character.
-She favored fitted couture gowns and frocks, wearing popular designers like Balenciaga and Norman Norell.
-Ball wasn’t afraid of making a statement and embraced Hollywood glamour to the fullest.
-Sparkle, lame and bold colors were just some of the special touches Lucille added to her attire.
+Ball’s off-screen wardrobe was a more upscale take of her on-screen costume.
+She favored fitted couture gowns and wore famous designers like Balenciaga and Norman Norell.
+Ball wasn’t afraid of making a statement and embraced Hollywood glamour to the fullest with sequins, gold lamé, and bold coloring.

 Embed from Getty Images